vibhorkum/edb_foreignkeyconstraintmanager/schema_clone/README.md

 # Documentation:

 clone_remote_schema is a module written in plpgsql function and specifically made for EPAS version 9.5(Enterprise Postgres Advanced Server).
-Using this function user can clone the remote schema to target database.
+Using this function user can clone the remote schema consistent snapshot to target database.
 This module consists of following three functions:

 1. clone_pre_data_ddl: function generate pre-data ddls using pg_dump command.
 2. clone_post_data_ddl: function generate post-data ddls using pg_dump command.